patrickboland4/be_th/README.md

 ## Development Notes

 _Improvements from here_
-- decouple app and routes, utilize an application structure that will scale better
 - include a dockerfile
 - metrics for endpoints captured and available to be queried via an endpoint (e.g. avg response time)
 - include a swagger spec